+Name Grade Counselor Date

+A separate form needs to be submitted for each course.

+Current Course Requested Course Current Teacher's Name

+Present Academic Achievement

+A student who did not initially meet the present academic achievement average and has chosen to appeal must achieve the present average(s) below in his/her current course by the end of the 3rd Marking Period.

-ALLEALION IVI Name Grade Counselor Date A separate form needs to b oe submi tted for each course.
-Current Course Requested Course Current Teacher's Name Present Academic Ach nievement A student who did not initia appeal must achieve the p Period.
-Current Course Level De sired Course Level Grade 1 Regular Honors 93 average and above 1 Regular Ad vanced Placement 97 average and above 1 Honors Honors 83 average and above Honors Ad vanced Placement 87 average and above 1 Advanced Placement Ad dvanced Placement 83 average and above 1 The final 1st and 2nd mark calculate the average.
-Average= ing perio d grade plus midterm ar Teacher Recomme l · narking period 3 will be us ed to STUDENTS RECEIVED INIT THOSE WHO DID NOT, WIL TEACHER'S SIGNATURE B L BE RE -EVALUATED BY TEACH IER BY TH E END OF MARKING PERI Cun nulative GPA or Standard ized Test S Score A student who did not meet the and a minimum for 3.5 for Adv (GPA:) or Honors Parent's Signature St. Test Score Student's Signature Date Counselor's Signature Date
+Current Course Level Desired Course Level Grade Regular Honors 93 average and above Regular Advanced Placement 97 average and above Honors Honors 83 average and above Honors Advanced Placement 87 average and above Advanced Placement Advanced Placement 83 average and above

+The final 1st and 2nd marking period grade plus midterm and part of marking period 3 will be used to calculate the average.
+Average=

+Teacher Recommendation

+STUDENTS RECEIVED INITIAL TEACHER RECOMMENDATION YES OR NO THOSE WHO DID NOT, WILL BE RE-EVALUATED BY TEACHER BY THE END OF MARKING PERIOD 3.
+TEACHER'S SIGNATURE BELOW ACKNOWLEDGE RECOMMENDATION FOR REQUESTED COURSE (S).

+Cumulative GPA or Standardized Test Score

+A student who did not me et the required standardized test score or the cumulative GPA (minimum of 3.0 for Honors and a minimum for 3.5 for Advanced Placement) will have his/her GPA re-evaluated at a later date.
+(GPA:)

+Parent's Signature St. Test Score

+Student's Signature Date

+Counselor's Signature Date